How to Create a Suitable Pricing Model for a Business

 An effective pricing model should encompass a plan to actively beat your competitor’s pricing.
 There are two ways to do this: either by putting out a similar offering to your competitors at a lower price point, or by offering a higher standard of product to your customers for a higher, but reasonable price.

 Even if you’ve considered every other factor thoroughly, without a thorough competitive analysis of your market, your pricing model isn’t going to fulfil its potential, and could even wind up undermining your progress.
-Make sure you have a full picture of how your business compares to the competition, and keep it front-of-mind as you formulate your pricing model.
+Make sure you have a full picture of how your business compares to the competition, and keep it at the front of your mind as you formulate your pricing model.

 Final Thoughts